sedyh/eui/content/basics/container-layouts/_index.md

 weight = 1
 +++

-The library provides a rendering manager `*ebitenui.UI` in which you will place your entire UI.

-Manager is located in `ebitenui` package.
+The library provides a rendering manager in which you will place your entire UI.
+The manager is located in `ebitenui` package.
 ```go
 import "github.com/ebitenui/ebitenui"
 ```

-Manager needs to get constantly updated and drawed.
+Manager needs to get constantly `updated` and `drawed`.
 ```go
 type Game struct {
 	ui *ebitenui.UI